Mac Pro (2019) full review

 Here's our first look at the new Mac Pro, where we will assess whether the Mac Pro looks set to meet the demands of its target market.
 There's also lots of information about the Mac Pro here.

 While we were watching the WWDC keynote we had a bit of a wager amongst ourselves about how much the new Mac Pro would cost.
 The closest guess was based on the price of the current iMac Pro, which starts at £4,899/$4.999.
 Anticipating a slight jump to the Mac Pro, but not so much of a jump as Apple will actually want to sell a few, we estimated £5,500.
 Apple's price: £5,499/$5,999.

 Not a bad guess!
 But it's a lot of money.
 Is it too much?

 It's certainly a lot more than the Mac Pro cost back in 2012, which started at $2,499/£2,049 for a Quad-core, with 12-cores costing $3,799/£3,099.

-But even in comparison to other workstations, such as the Mirosoft Surface Studio (from £3,499) or an HP Z4 Workstation (£3,178), the price looks high.
+But even in comparison to other workstations, such as the Microsoft Surface Studio (from £3,499) or an HP Z4 Workstation (£3,178), the price looks high.

-If you are already balking at the price though you might want to sit down, because the price is likely to get a lot higher than that.
-A top spec Mac Pro could cost as much as $35,000 to $50,000.
+If you are already balking at the price though you might want to sit down, because the price gets a lot higher than that.
+A top spec Mac Pro costs a wopping £47,079/$52,199!